Three new papers spotlight a glut of rare variants in our genomes, with key insights for human history and health.

 But it’s clearly too far a leap to infer that the unique variant she carries made her sick.
 That is, the variant’s distribution among people with and without the disease simply can’t be statistically significant, given how rare it is overall.

 To meet this inherent challenge to squarely implicating a given rare variant in a given disease, geneticists look to leverage other insights.
-If the variant really is too rare to show up on further screening of more sick or healthy people — and that’s a place where the new data are already helping us at Knome, as we shortlist intriguing variants for research clients — they next ask how readily it may affect physiology by altering the amount or chemical makeup of a protein encoded by a gene that either harbors the variant itself, or sits near it in the genome.
+If the variant really is too rare to show up on further screening of more sick or healthy people — and that’s a place where the new data are already helping in my own work with researchers seeking to trace disease risks to variation in specific tracts of our genomes — they next ask how readily it may affect physiology by altering the amount or chemical makeup of a protein encoded by a gene that either harbors the variant itself, or sits near it in the genome.

 And, next, they may look at more people with the disease in question, and ask whether other rare variants tend to cluster nearby in their genomes, moreso than other people’s.
 In recent years, as richly detailed data on human genetic variation has started to flow, geneticists have been honing rare variant burden tests specifically to find such regions.
 Refining such tests, and gathering more genetic and phenotypic data to feed them, stands to bring many key insights into the genetic basis of disease (and on a time frame shorter, we can certainly hope, than that needed for natural selection itself to weed all those harmful variants from the crop of rare variants we carry!).